gofr-dev/gofr/docs/quick-start/connecting-redis/page.md

 ## Setup:

-Ensure you have Redis installed on your system.
+Ensure Redis is installed on the system.

-Optionally, you can use Docker to set up a development environment as described below.
+Optionally, user can use Docker to set up a development environment as described below.

 ```bash
 docker run --name gofr-redis -p 6379:6379 -d redis
 ```

-You can set a sample key `greeting` using the following command:
+User can set a sample key `greeting` using the following command:

 ```bash
 docker exec -it gofr-redis bash -c 'redis-cli SET greeting "Hello from Redis."'